miracum/recruit/docs/deployment/docker-compose.md

 ## Standalone installation

-The instructions above installed a FHIR server, a pre-filled OMOP database, the OHDSI tools initialized with a sample cohort, a mock mail viewer, and pre-configured Keycloak.
+The instructions above used the `docker-compose/docker-compose.staging.yaml` to deploy a FHIR server, a pre-filled OMOP CDM database, the OHDSI tools initialized with sample cohorts, a mock email viewer, and a pre-configured Keycloak.

-This standalone, or "production-grade" installation assumes that you already have deployed a FHIR server, an OMOP database, the OHDSI WebAPI and Atlas services, and optionally, Keycloak.
-All that's needed to do is configure the recruIT modules with the correct parameters and start them.
+The recommended way to install in "production-mode" is to already have deployed all these services and only need to configure and deploy the recruIT modules.
+These modules are listed in the `docker-compose/docker-compose.yaml` file.

-Several environment variables need to be set before calling `docker-compose up`.
+Several environment variables need to be set before calling `docker-compose -f docker-compose/docker-compose.yaml up`.
-You can create a .env file in the current directory and set them according to your environment based on the `.staging.env` example configuration file in the `docker-compose` folder.
+You can create a `.env` file in the current directory and set them according to your environment based on the `.staging.env` example configuration file in the `docker-compose` folder.

 You can find a [list of available configuration options here](../configuration/options.md).